The first time I visited this bustling city I was captivated, her sights, sounds and smells seduced me like an exotic dancer.

 Being attracted to a woman outside of marriage is like walking the cobblestones of Lahore at midnight, exciting and dangerous.
 There’s fear, tension and arousal and the constant channeling of sensations to a separate silo of your mind, hidden and secret from those you love.

-My love affair with Lahore was not physical, it didn’t violate vows, but it was as intense and self-satisfying as that left-bank lover who couldn’t get enough of me.
+My love affair with Lahore was not physical, it didn’t violate trust, but it was as intense and self-satisfying as that left-bank lover who couldn’t get enough of me.

-Lahore isn’t Paris, London or Rome the fine ladies of Europe whose discipline carefully defines their guardrails.
+Lahore isn’t Paris, London or Rome those fine ladies of Europe whose discipline carefully defines their guardrails.
 Lahore is a proletariat, a woman who’s passion spills over in a cascade of undisciplined enthusiasm.

 I’ll return to Lahore; her siren song is irresistible.